 So you got a new puppy?
 With that bundle of love you also get a few unexpected headaches.
 Potty training a puppy doesn’t have to be difficult though, if you have the right knowledge from the start.
-Here are a few easy-to-follow steps on how to potty train a puppy in no time.
+Here are a few easy-to-follow steps on how to potty train a puppy and keep your carpet stain free at the same time.

 Puppies, like babies need to have some consistency to be able to learn a habit.
 Potty training a puppy is easiest when a puppy is between 12 and 18 weeks old, but if your pup is older you may have to help him to unlearn some bad habits.